-Wild Turkeys are numerous and their populations have increased sharply since 1966, according to the North American Breeding Survey.
-Partners in Flight estimates a global breeding population of 7.8 million with 89 percent occurring in the U.S., 10 percent in Mexico, and 2 percent in Canada.
-They rate a 7 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Wild Turkeys are numerous and their populations increased sharply between 1966 and 2014, according to the North American Breeding Survey.
+Partners in Flight estimates a global breeding population of 7.8 million with about 89% living in the U.S., 10% in Mexico, and 2% in Canada.
+They rate a 7 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Wild Turkeys regained and even expanded their range after drastic declines during the nineteenth and early twentieth centuries from hunting and habitat loss.
 One subspecies disappeared from New England in the mid-nineteenth century, surviving in small numbers in wilderness areas of the Gulf States, the Ozarks, and the Appalachian and Cumberland plateaus.
 Another subspecies disappeared from parts of Texas, while yet another declined precipitously in numbers throughout the Southwest.
 In the early twentieth century people tried unsuccessfully to use farm turkeys for restoring wild populations, but in the late 1940s they began to successfully transplant wild-caught turkeys into suitable habitat.
 No other game bird has responded so well to the efforts of game managers.
 The birds are popular among hunters; the U.S. Fish and Wildlife Service estimates 21 percent of all U.S. hunters (about 2.5 million people) pursue turkey, making it the second most-sought game after deer.
 Their expanding populations have made it possible for hunting seasons to be put in place in all 49 states in their range.